Category Archives: Self Confidence

 Posted on

 This same pattern presents itself when I’m giving pitching lessons.
-My pitchers are more concerned with throwing strikes then properly executing the mechanics.
+My pitchers are more concerned with throwing strikes than properly executing the mechanics.
 When we are working on making adjustments, their focus is on the speed and accuracy of the pitch.
-They don’t allow themselves to be vulnerable and change their movements which may in turn, for the moment, negatively impact their performance.
-I’ve spoken to all of my athletes about this, and I haven’t quite gotten to the bottom of what causes it, but I have a few theories which I believe all converge to create this insecurity of not being good enough.
+They don’t allow themselves to be vulnerable and change their movements, which may, in turn, negatively impact their performance — at least for the moment.
+I’ve spoken to all of my athletes about this, and I haven’t quite gotten to the bottom of what causes it, but I have a few theories that I believe all converge to create this insecurity of not being good enough.

-Social Media: Social media has played a huge role in how our athlete’s view themselves.
-Their self confidence is built around how many likes their pictures receive or how many followers they have.
-They live, eat, sleep, and breathe this superficial culture everyday; it is constantly reinforcing this idea that they are in competition with everyone around them all the time.
+Social Media: Social media has played a huge role in how our athletes view themselves.
+Their self-confidence is built around how many likes their pictures receive or how many followers they have.
+They live, eat, sleep, and breathe this superficial culture every day; it constantly reinforces the idea that they are in competition with everyone around them all the time.
 They must look “good” or “pretty” in order to be accepted socially by their peers.
 I believe this attitude has carried over to the ball field.
-I asked my pitcher the other night why she was unwilling to make an adjustment and possibly let the ball go sailing over the catchers head.
-Her response; “There’s a lot of people watching me and I don’t want them to think that I’m not good”.
+I asked my pitcher the other night why she was unwilling to make an adjustment and possibly let the ball go sailing over the catcher’s head.
+Her response: “There’s a lot of people watching me, and I don’t want them to think that I’m not good.”

 Insecurity: Vulnerability is something that isn’t embraced in our society.
 In fact, it’s shamed most of the time.
 It makes sense that our athletes aren’t willing to be vulnerable during practice.
 They aren’t willing to drop their guard and try something that may make them look “silly” or different.
 They want to be “on” all the time.

 It’s imperative for our athletes to be comfortable trying new things.
-They need to trust the process of taking 3 steps back if it means they get to leap 4 steps forward.
+They need to trust the process of taking three steps back if it means they get to leap four steps forward.

 Fake it Until You Make it